unnideeraj/article_backdoor/README.md

 ### Adoption by Indian Organizations

-Critical Indian agencies, including the Central Bureau of Investigation (CBI), Intelligence Bureau (IB), and Research and Analysis Wing (RAW), utilize computing systems powered by Intel and AMD processors.
+Critical Indian agencies, including the Central Bureau of Investigation (CBI), Intelligence Bureau (IB), Defence Research and Development Organisation (DRDO), and Research and Analysis Wing (RAW), utilize computing systems powered by Intel and AMD processors.

 ### Surveillance Risks